KostasBzn/EthRAT/README.md

 # Eth Rat 🐀

-**Eth Rat** is an **ethical remote administration tool (RAT)** for cybersecurity education and testing.
+**Eth Rat** is an **ethical remote administration tool (RAT)** for cybersecurity education and testing purpose.
 It allows you to remotely manage and interact with systems in a controlled, ethical environment.

 ## Features
 - **Remote Command Execution**: Send commands to connected clients.